Criminal charges can lead to serious consequences. Aggressively defend your rights alongside an experienced attorney.

 As a minimum standard, a home invasion occurs when an individual breaks and enters a dwelling, or enters a dwelling without permission.
 In other words, it is possible to face home invasion charges without technically “breaking and entering.”
 Even if a door is unlocked and wide open, entering a home without permission is a legal violation.
 If a person enters the home in this manner and commits a misdemeanor offense while in the home (or while entering or exiting), that constitutes third-degree home invasion, which is a felony charge.

 If, during a home invasion, the person in question commits or intends to commit burglary, assault or another felony offense, that person could be charged with second-degree home invasion.

 If there is someone home during the home invasion, or if the defendant is armed with a dangerous weapon, the charge is increased to first-degree home invasion.
 This is a felony that is punishable by up to 20 years in prison, a fine of up to $5,000 or both.

 Home invasion charges don’t have to derail your life.
-To learn more about how an attorney can help you navigate the legal system, call The Law Offices of Bradley J. Friedman at 248-206-5342 or reach me via email.
+To learn more about how an attorney can help you navigate the legal system, call The Law Offices of Bradley J. Friedman at 248-932-0100 or reach us via email.

-From my office in Farmington Hills, I serve clients throughout the Detroit metropolitan area and beyond in Michigan.
+From our office in Farmington Hills, we serve clients throughout the Detroit metropolitan area and beyond in Michigan.